Iron County, Wisconsin

 Iron County is a county located in the U.S. state of Wisconsin.
 As of the 2020 census, the population was 6,137, making it the third-least populous county in Wisconsin.
 Its county seat is Hurley.
 It was named for the valuable iron ore found within its borders.
 The county overlaps with small parts of the Bad River and Lac du Flambeau Indian reservations.
+The county is considered a high-recreation retirement destination by the U.S. Department of Agriculture.

 Geography

 According to the U.S. Census Bureau, the county has a total area of 919 sqmi, of which 758 sqmi is land and 161 sqmi (18%) is water.